atomjump/shortmail/README.md

 <img src="https://atomjump.com/images/logo80.png">

 # shortmail
 A fast email client plugin for the AtomJump Loop Server.
 Email as quickly as you chat.

 ## Installation

+Find the server at https://github.com/atomjump/loop-server.
+Download and install.

 Download the .zip file or git clone the repository into the directory loop-server/plugins/shortmail